 Grand Light is restoring numerous historic exterior lanterns for the LaGuardia Airport Terminal B redevelopment project, the largest public-private partnership in US aviation history, located in Queens, New York City.

-Grand Light is restoring numerous historic exterior and ceiling lights from the United States Military Academy (West Point) Bradley Barracks renovation project, located in West Point, New York.
+Grand Light restored numerous historic exterior and ceiling lights from the United States Military Academy (West Point) Bradley Barracks renovation project, located in West Point, New York.

 Grand Light is restoring the historic interior lighting fixtures from the historic Lambert Castle, is located in Paterson, New Jersey.
 The property was added to the National Register of Historic Places on June 3, 1976 for its significance in art, architecture, and industry.